Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 ResetScene();
 ```

-Multi Agent Groups are best used with the COMA2 trainer, which is explicitly designed to train
+Multi Agent Groups are best used with the MA-POCA trainer, which is explicitly designed to train
 cooperative environments.
 This can be enabled by using the `coma` trainer - see the
 [training configurations](Training-Configuration-File.md) doc for more information on
-configuring COMA2.
-When using COMA2, agents which are deactivated or removed from the Scene
+configuring MA-POCA.
+When using MA-POCA, agents which are deactivated or removed from the Scene
 during the episode will still learn to contribute to the group's long term rewards, even
 if they are not active in the scene to experience them.